Updated 1/1/2018 – see the 2018 list here.

 The Shilling, Quayside (Actually opened late 2016) [CLOSED]

 Home of the old Rumpolis finally gets a new tenant, and it’s a good one.
 Tim Ward of Popolo/Alvinos and more sets up a cocktail bar/nose to tail dining experience.
 Definitely one to watch when it opens.
-UPDATE: Re-branded as Victoria Shilling, so I think the owners have already parted ways, and looks to be already closed.
+UPDATE: Briefly re-branded as Victoria Shilling, but I think the owners have already parted ways, and looks to be already closed.

 Northern Juice Co., High Bridge (actually Dec-16)